orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 - Collapse blocks of code down to an english summarization of what the code does.

-- How do you make spatial propagation hard/limit it in a distributed sense when usually one can just skip ahead programmatically?

 - Any interface, hooks(/finds) unbound controls.
 Any follow-up changes hence possibly effected.
 Can be unbound, superposed, etc..
 	- ; Latching of controls, defaults of controls from context. ; Additional controls based on kind of interface etc..